massedge/xpathjs/README.md

             alert(node.nodeValue);
         }

-You will find some [working examples here](http://www.pokret.org/xpathjs/examples/).
+Take a look at some [working examples](http://www.pokret.org/xpathjs/examples/) to get a better idea of how to use XPathJS.

 More examples, configuration options, and caveat info coming soon...